 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-If you or someone you know has an addiction to Fioricet, today is the day to reach out for help.
+If you or someone you know has an addiction to Fioricet, reach out for help.
 Throughout the country and the world, there are rehab centers which provide substance abuse treatment to individuals of all ages and backgrounds.
-Please contact a dedicated treatment provider today for more information on where to go and what to do to start the process of recovery.
+Please contact a dedicated treatment provider today for more information.
+The treatment providers are available 24/7 and can answer your rehab-related questions.